linas/i370-bigfoot/docker/i370-bigfoot/scripts/examples/README.md

   Hercules.

 ## Running
+Steps to running the demo:

-Build everything by saying `make`.
+* Build everything by saying `make`.
+* Start the Hercules emulator.
+* Run the demo by saying `ipl /home/i370-bigfoot/examples/kernel.ipl` at the Hercules prompt.
+The `kernel.ipl` file contains the name of the actual bootable kernel, which is `kernel.bin`.

 So do this ...